Nada-TB-beginner-projects/create_multiplication_table_JS/README.md

-# create_multiplication_table_JS
+# create multiplication table JS :
+### bootcamp mini-project
+## Development process :
-Enter the number of your choice in prompt input
+* Enter the number of your choice in prompt input, a multiplication table displays.
 ![maquette](TableMultiplication.png)